Chemistry

 • Fermi Energy: Fermi energy represents the maximum total energy state at zero temperature and is essential in understanding electrical and thermal properties such as thermal conductivity, temperature capacity, and Fermi-Dirac statistics of materials.

 Fermi energy and Fermi level are two distinct concepts in condensed matter physics that differ significantly.
-Fermi energy describes the most energetically dense state occupied, at zero; Fermi levels correspond with energy states at which electrons have a 50% chance of filling them; whilst Fermi energy cannot change due to external influences affecting it; both concepts have wide-ranging consequences on materials’ electronic properties and behavior.
+Fermi energy describes the most energetically dense state occupied, at zero; Fermi levels correspond with energy states at which electrons have 50% chance of filling them; whilst Fermi energy cannot change due to external influences affecting it; both concepts have wide ranging consequences on materials’ electronic properties and behavior.

 Comparison Chart of Fermi Energy and Fermi Level